kletobias/p2022/_projects/first_article_portfolio_teenage_models.md

 $$2\times 2\times 2\, = \, 8$$

-`itertools.poduct` does exactly that for us and will return a list of all the combinations of the input lists.
+`itertools.product` does exactly that for us and will return a list of all the combinations of the input lists.
 See the sample output below.